isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-07-15-post-Speech by Minister Indranee Rajah at Launch of Pro Bono SG's Transnational Family Care Programme.md

 and the judges will also tell me that they could deal with the legal parts, but they couldn’t deal with the social parts.
 You need to have a place where they can integrate and bring the different strands together.
-This Transnational Family Care Programme will fulfil that role.</p>
+This Transnational Family Care programme will fulfil that role.</p>
 <p></p>
 <p>Community partners play an important role in supporting such groups in
 need.
-This new Transnational Family Care Programme is a good example of how community partners can enrich our support ecosystem.
+This new Transnational Family Care programme is a good example of how community partners can enrich our support ecosystem.
 Through their close ties with the community, they are agile in responding to emerging needs.
 They can pool expertise and resources, and guide their beneficiaries